Aviation

 A Boeing 747 in 1978 operated by Pan Am.

 Aviation includes the activities surrounding mechanical flight and the aircraft industry.
 Aircraft include fixed-wing and rotary-wing types, morphable wings, wing-less lifting bodies, as well as lighter-than-air aircraft such as hot air balloons and airships.

 Aviation began in the 18th century with the development of the hot air balloon, an apparatus capable of atmospheric displacement through buoyancy.
 Clément Ader built the "Ader Éole" in France and made an uncontrolled, powered hop in 1890.
 This was the first powered aircraft, although it did not achieve controlled flight.
 Some of the most significant advancements in aviation technology came with the controlled gliding flying of Otto Lilienthal in 1896.
 A major leap followed with the construction of the Wright Flyer, the first powered airplane by the Wright brothers in the early 1900s.

 Since that time, aviation has been technologically revolutionized by the introduction of the jet engine which enabled aviation to become a major form of transport throughout the world.
 In 2024, there were 9.5 billion passengers worldwide according to the ICAO.
 As of 2018, estimates suggest that 11% of the world's population traveled by air, with up to 4% taking international flights.

 Etymology

-The word aviation was coined by the French writer and former naval officer Gabriel La Landelle in 1863.
+The word aviation was coined by the French writer and former naval officer Gabriel de La Landelle in 1863.
 He originally derived the term from the verb avier (an unsuccessful neologism for "to fly"), itself derived from the Latin word avis ("bird") and the suffix -ation.

+He coined the term in his 1863 book, "Aviation ou Navigation aérienne sans ballons" ("Aviation or Aerial Navigation without Balloons").